Hello there!

 This was slapped together in a few days, as I only watched the cat for two weeks.

-I was also interested in the Google Gemini AI and how cheap they claimed to be for analyzing video.
+I was also interested in Google Gemini and how cheap they claimed to be for analyzing video.
 I figured that this would be a good way to test it out.

 What went well: